What is a millage?

 A property tax rate that is used to fund a specific local service, like a library, schools, or parks.

-Local governments often use millages to fund services that benefit everyone.
+Local governments often use millages to fund services.

 Millage comes from “mill,” meaning one-thousandth of a dollar in property tax terms.